 - Strengthen people’s ownership of the 2030 Sustainable Development Agenda through enhanced civic engagement and enabling environments for citizen action;

 - Integrate volunteerism into national and global implementation strategies for the post-2015 development agenda; and

 - Measure volunteerism to contribute to a holistic understanding of the engagement of people and their well-being and be part of the monitoring of the SDGs.

-For each strategic objective, the Plan indicates a number of actions that can be consulted here.
+For each strategic objective, the Plan indicates a number of actions.